farena/vue-tables/README.md

     this.$refs.vTable.init();
   },
   methods: {
-    // when this functions is called from the @change event,
+    // when this functions is called from the @changed event,
     // vue-table will send the params
     getUsers(params = {}) {
       // axios call to backend.